petterh/textedit/docs/Chapter-3-Designing-for-Programmers.md

 ## Constantly on Guard

-The !const! keyword is as underused as the assert macro.
+The `const` keyword is as underused as the assert macro.
 When the const keyword modifies a variable, it says that the value of that variable may not be changed:

 ```C++
 const int i = 5;